VCityTeam/ConVer-G/Readme.md

 and [VCity project](https://projet.liris.cnrs.fr/vcity/).
 The aim of this POC is to query a set of city version and extract associated knowledge.

+> This system has a demonstration and its code source is [available on GitHub](https://github.com/VCityTeam/UD-Demo-VCity-Knowledge_Evolution).

 ## Motivations

 ### Why create a "SPARQL to SQL" translator rather than a from scratch engine?